osrf/gazebo_tutorials/guided_a/tutorial2.md

 # Run your own copy of Gazebo

-On the [previous tutorial](/tutorials?tut=guided_a1) we covered where to find the source code for Gazebo and other dependencies.
+On the [previous tutorial](/tutorials?tut=guided_a1) we covered where to find the source code for Gazebo-classic and other dependencies.

 This tutorial will go through the process of getting your own copy of the code running.